Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] Come up with the logic to implement the beginners method to solve the cube on the WPF
 - [ ] update myportfolio website

+I updated the design of the rubik's Cube and cleaned up it's animations.
+I worked on my Portfolio Website: https://abbasraza.netlify.app/

 ### 28.11.2025

 - [ ] Work on the LB 346